010001000100000101000001/fightvault/README.md

 # FightVault

-FightVault is your destination for the latest news, updates, and information on MMA and combat sports.
+FightVault is your destination for the latest news, updates, and information on mixed martial arts and combat sports.
 The platform aims to keep fans and enthusiasts informed and connected with the combat sports community.
 It promotes communication and interaction between users by allowing people to sign up with an email address and creating a password.
 Site users who are logged in, can comment, rate and vote on the predicted outcome of a bout on relevant posts that include the polling feature.
 It is a blog where site users can share their opinions and excitement on all things related to combat sports.

 ## Table of Contents